This examination will remain open until the needs of LACERA are met and may close without prior notice.

 All information supplied by applicants is subject to verification.
 Applications may be rejected at any stage of the examination process.

-Applications must be submitted online.
+Applications are required to be submitted on line.
 Applicants can check the status of their applications at anytime by logging into their account on www.governmentjobs.com

 TO APPLY ONLINE GO TO: www.lacera.com and click on the Careers link.